Skip to main content

 The Bottom Line

-If you're a brand that sells both wholesale and direct-to-consumer, Shopify Plus B2B is the best option on the market in 2026.
+If you're a brand that sells both wholesale and direct-to-consumer, Shopify B2B commerce is the best option on the market in 2026.
 One platform, one inventory, one source of truth.
 The native B2B channel has matured dramatically, and for brands doing $500K–$10M in B2B revenue, it hits the sweet spot between power and simplicity.

 It's not for everyone.
 If you need deep CPQ workflows, massive-scale multi-warehouse fulfillment, or your ERP runs your entire business, look at dedicated B2B platforms.
 I'd rather tell you that upfront than build something that doesn't fit.